durrantlab/POVME/README.md

     </a>
 </p>

-POVME (POcket Volume MEasurer) is an open-source tool designed for detailed analysis of ligand-binding pocket shapes and volumes in proteins.
+POVME (**PO**cket **V**olume **ME**asurer) is an open-source tool designed for detailed analysis of ligand-binding pocket shapes and volumes in proteins.
-Initially developed to support structure-guided drug discovery, POVME has been widely adopted for its simplicity, speed, and flexibility.
+Initially developed to support structure-based drug discovery, POVME has been widely adopted for its simplicity, speed, and flexibility.

 ## Why binding pocket analysis?